 A few of you have asked how I made these silk velvet pumpkins so before I move on to Christmas (you know it's coming) I thought I'd do a really quick tutorial here.

-First off you guys, I love this silk velvet from prismsilks.com!
+First off I love this silk velvet from prismsilks.com!
 If you like the luxurious look of these I definitely think this fabric is worth the splurge.
 Look at their iridescent velvets.
 So yummy!
 You will need at least an 18" square of velvet for this size pumpkin so their fat quarters are perfect for a pumpkin like the one below with enough left over for acorns.
 Get 10% off your order with code "prism16".

 I've learned a lot this fall while making so many pumpkins and wanted to document it here.